cosmicc/LEDSmartClock/README.md

   - Firmware update entry point.

 The OTA update page now matches the rest of the UI and shows upload progress while the browser transfers the image.

+The maintenance flow now also includes a themed `Backup & Restore` page:

+- `Backup & Restore page`
+  - Downloads a JSON snapshot of the current config.
+  - Restores recognized settings from an older or newer backup by stable field IDs.
+  - Reboots automatically after a successful restore so Wi-Fi, API, and runtime state restart cleanly.

 ## Required Services